dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 The declarative markup in a Razor component file (`.razor`) is compiled into a C# method called <xref:Microsoft.AspNetCore.Components.ComponentBase.BuildRenderTree%2A>.
 When a component renders, <xref:Microsoft.AspNetCore.Components.ComponentBase.BuildRenderTree%2A> executes and builds up a data structure describing the elements, text, and child components of the rendered component.

 Rendering logic can throw an exception.
 An example of this scenario occurs when `@someObject.PropertyName` is evaluated but `@someObject` is `null`.
-For Blazor Server apps, an unhandled exception thrown by rendering logic is fatal to the app's circuit.
+For Blazor apps operating over a circuit, an unhandled exception thrown by rendering logic is fatal to the app's circuit.

 To prevent a <xref:System.NullReferenceException> in rendering logic, check for a `null` object before accessing its members.
 In the following example, `person.Address` properties aren't accessed if `person.Address` is `null`: